 The preparation of financial statements requires management to make estimates and assumptions that affect the reported amount of assets and liabilities and the reported amounts of revenues and expenditures for the period covered.
-The main estimate relates to the impairment of financial assets.
+The main estimate relates to the impairment of financial assets and accrued liabilities.

-2. TERM DEPOSIT
+2. TERM DEPOSITS